ebi-gene-expression-group/usi-arrayexpress/README.md

 ## Converter

-The converter functionality so far can read in MAGE-TAB files and generate a set of USI JSON files.
+The converter functionality can read in MAGE-TAB files and generate a set of USI JSON files.
 This workflow can be tested with the mtab2usi_conversion.py script, e.g.
 ```
 python mtab2usi_conversion.py tests/test_data/E-MTAB-4250.idf.txt
 ```